agentmorris/camera-trap-ml-survey/README.md

 Use 27 camera traps to assess the impact of invasive cacti on twelve mammal species in Kenya.
 Found that cacti were positively correlated with baboon and elephant activity (both eat the fruit from this cactus).
 Used MDv4.1 to discard images of humans and vehicles (threshold 0.1) prior to upload to Zooniverse.
 Also used MD animal confidence, but I couldn't quite follow the logic.
 I think the gist of it was that they didn't upload very low-confidence images.

 <br/>**Santamaria JD, Isaza C, Giraldo JH.
-CATALOG: A Camera Trap Language-guided Contrastive Learning Model. arXiv preprint arXiv:2412.10624.
-2024 Dec 14.**
+CATALOG: A Camera Trap Language-guided Contrastive Learning Model.
+In2025 IEEE/CVF Winter Conference on Applications of Computer Vision (WACV) 2025 Feb 26 (pp. 1197-1206).
+IEEE.**

 ![LILA](https://img.shields.io/badge/-LILA-4444aa)
 ![MegaDetector](https://img.shields.io/badge/-MegaDetector-aa4444)